TLINDEN/cenophane/README.md

 - upctl: get rid of HandleResponse(), used only once anyway
 - add form so that public users can upload
 - use Writer for output.go so we can unit test the stuff in there
+- add (default by time!) sorting to list outputs, and add sort flag

 ## BUGS